IanSSenne/ch-weather-app/README.md

 | html       | used for defining the structure of the page |
 | prettier   | used for formatting of files                |

-## The Final Version of the Javascript Quiz Website
+## The Final Version of the Weather Forcast App

 ![Forecast App](./readme-assets/page_0.png)